Amos 'n' Andy: Origins

 Gosden and Correll were white actors familiar with minstrel traditions.
 They met in Durham, North Carolina in 1920.
 Both men had some scattered experience in radio, but it was not until 1925 that the two appeared on Chicago's WQJ.
 Their appearances soon led to a regular schedule on another Chicago radio station, WEBH, where their only compensation was a free meal.
-The pair hoped that the radio exposure would lead to stage work; they were able to sell some of their scripts to local bandleader Paul Ash, which led to jobs at the Chicago Tribunes station WGN in 1925.
+The pair hoped that the radio exposure would lead to stage work; they sold some of their scripts to local bandleader Paul Ash, which led to jobs at the Chicago Tribunes station WGN in 1925.
 This lucrative offer enabled them to become full-time broadcasters.
 The Victor Talking Machine Company also offered them a recording contract.

 Since the Tribune syndicated Sidney Smith's popular comic strip The Gumps, which had successfully introduced the concept of daily continuity, WGN executive Ben McCanna thought a serialized version would work on radio.
 He suggested that Gosden and Correll adapt The Gumps for radio.
 The idea seemed to involve more risk than either Gosden or Correll was willing to take; neither was adept at imitating female voices, which would have been necessary for The Gumps.
 They were also conscious of having made names for themselves with their previous act.
 By playing the roles of characters using minstrel dialect, they would be able to conceal their identities enough to be able to return to their old pattern of entertaining if the radio show proved to be a failure.